Basic Overview of concrete

 Well, we are familiar with the construction material which is concrete as it is the most usable material in the construction industry, and yes we have very few materials which are proven to be as reliable and long lasting in building and infrastructure as concrete.
 Have happened.
 Since it has a wide range of uses and has been around for centuries, concrete is becoming more and more common in contemporary construction projects.
 This essay will examine the fascinating world of concrete, as well as its composition, properties, and various uses in the construction sector.

-In Concrete Technology When it comes to construction, concrete is a necessity as it forms the framework for many different types of structures, including buildings, bridges, highways, and other similar structures.
+In Concrete Technology When it comes to construction (any), concrete is a necessity as it forms the framework for many different types of structures, including Buildings, Bridges, Highways, and other similar structures.
 Now in this growing era or increasing technology we have a lot of materials but still people are trustworthy on it, concrete has come to represent the contemporary civilization due to its great strength, adaptability and durability.

 Related Topics

-Concrete has been used for thousands of years; Early civilizations, including the Romans and Egyptians, used diverse combinations of lime, volcanic ash, and aggregate to build strong structures.
+Concrete has been used for thousands of years; early civilizations, including the Romans and Egyptians, used diverse combinations of lime, volcanic ash, and aggregate to build strong structures.
 However, with the invention of Portland cement in the 19th century, modern concrete as we know it emerged.
-Lets Look the pervious era.
+Let’s look at the previous eras.

 Ancient Times (6500 BC – 476 AD)